Foxboron/Blog/content/blog/reproducible-arch-linux-packages.md

 to ensure we can consistently trim build paths across toolchains.
-`SOURCE_DATE_EPOCH` has been integrated into [gcc](https://gcc.gnu.org/onlinedocs/cpp/Environment-Variables.html) and the toolchain for several projects. `BUILD_PATH_PREFIX_MAP` however has a lot of adoption yet.
+`SOURCE_DATE_EPOCH` has been integrated into [gcc](https://gcc.gnu.org/onlinedocs/cpp/Environment-Variables.html) and the toolchain for several projects.  `BUILD_PATH_PREFIX_MAP` however has not seen a lot of adoption yet.

 Another project they work on is a Continuous Integration (CI) framework to test reproducible packages.
 The Debian one is probably more interesting to